vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0001/README.md

 ### Is Aria Orchestrator affected by this vulnerability?

-No, the vulnerability pertains to VMware Aria Automation.
-Therefore, no action is required for Aria Orchestrator.
+The vulnerability is in VMware Aria Automation, in access control governing Automation Orchestrator workflows.
+There is no separate patch for Aria Orchestrator; remediation is applied to Aria Automation itself.
+See the next question for how Orchestrator usage affects your exposure.

 ### If I do not have Aria Orchestrator do I need to worry about following this VMSA?

-No, if you are not using Aria Orchestrator workflows, you are not affected by this VMSA.
-However, VMware strongly recommends upgrading to unaffected versions and applying all security patches to mitigate future vulnerabilities in case the affected feature is used.
+If you are not using Aria Orchestrator workflows, you are not exposed to this specific issue.
+However, VMware strongly recommends upgrading to unaffected versions and applying all security patches so that you remain protected if the affected feature is used later.

 ### Is Aria Automation Cloud affected?